lueck/standoff-tools/README.md

 left: ![Demo of Arc Relations](utils/tei/sample.png)

-Here is a tree of directories and files of your local checkout of TEI-Boilerplate and the files discribed above. `herder.xml` is the file generated with the `standoff internalize ...` like above.
-Open this file with the firefox.
+Here is a tree of directories and files of your local checkout of TEI-Boilerplate and the files described above. `herder.xml` is the file generated with the `standoff internalize ...` like above.
+Open this file with firefox or an other browser, that is able to interpret the `xsl-stylesheet` processing instruction.

 	TEI-Boilerplate
 	+-- ...